 How to Personalize Your Phone

-I created my own personal phone wallpaper using a bright, colorful, watercolor background and added a couple of pictures of my family on one of our favorite vacations!
+I created my own personal phone wallpaper and home screen using a bright, colorful, watercolor background and added a couple of pictures of my family on one of our favorite vacations!
 It was super easy to do using Canva.

 Now you know how to organize your phone in 30 minutes!

-While organizing your phone might not seem like a big deal, I strongly recommend setting aside a bit of time to do it.
+While organizing your iPhone or Android might not seem like a big deal, I strongly recommend setting aside a bit of time to do it.
 You can even organize your phone while you’re watching Netflix before bed!
 It’s doesn’t take very long, and it’s not frustrating or hard.
 When it’s all done, operating your phone will be much easier and a lot less stressful.
+Plus, it’s always fun to spruce things up!

-How do you organize your phone?
+How do you organize your phone and home screens?
 I’d love to hear your ideas too!